 - Islas Farallones

 - Date unknown.
 Active; focal plane unknown; quick-flashing white light.
 Approx. 15 m (49 ft) square cylindrical

 white masonry or concrete tower.
 Orlando Jarquín has a view from the sea, and Carlos Pullinger has a distant view

-(click on the photo for higher resolution), but the light is not seen in Bing's satellite view.
+(click on the photo for higher resolution), but the light is not seen in Google's satellite view.
 The Farallones are a group of rocky

 islands rising dangerously in the entrance to the Gulf of Fonseca.
 Located at the highest point of the group.
 Accessible